kiara-mh-liu/kiara-mh-liu.github.io/_pages/about.md

 Hey there ^^ I am Kiara Liu, a Ph.D. student at the [Culture and Computation Lab](https://c2l.infosci.cornell.edu/), Cornell Information Science.
 I am advised by [Matthew Wilkens](https://infosci.cornell.edu/content/wilkens).

-I approach digital humanities from two angles: the method of computational text analysis and the object of digital texts.
+I approach digital humanities from two angles: computational text analysis as methodology and digital texts as objects of study.
 I am specifically interested in Chinese and global queer web fictions, as well as texts in translation.

 Some [projects](https://kiara-mh-liu.github.io/projects/) that I am/have been working on:
 - Exploring how characters are gendered in different subgenres of Chinese web novels